richbai90/image_segmenter/README.md

 ## Background

-Annotating images is a crucial part of any machine learning project that deals with images.
-The `ImageAnnotator` class provided in this package simplifies this process.
+Image segmentation and annotation is a crucial part of any machine learning project that deals with images.
+The `ImageSegmenter` class provided in this package simplifies this process.
 It uses various image processing techniques like morphological operations, thresholding, and channel selection to help generate accurate bounding boxes.
 It also includes the ability to visualize the results, save the annotations, and apply various filters.

 ## Installation

-The `ImageAnnotator` package requires:
+The `ImageSegmenter` package requires:

 - OpenCV
 - NumPy